 Editing Wild Encounters

-porymap provides a tab for editing the wild pokemon encounter JSON data.
-Navigate to the “Wild Pokemon” tab in porymap’s main window.
+Porymap provides a tab for editing wild Pokémon encounters.
+Navigate to the “Wild Pokemon” tab in Porymap’s main window.

-If you open the tab and there are no wild encounters for the current map, you will see an empty screen (pictured below).
-Adding wild pokemon data is as simple as adding new encounter groups.
+If there are no wild encounters for the current map, you will see this empty screen.
+Adding wild Pokémon data is as simple as adding new encounter groups.

 Empty Encounter Tab